astronomer/docs/astro/view-logs.md

 title: 'View logs'
 sidebar_label: 'View logs'
 id: view-logs
-description: View logs for your data pipelines both locally and on Astro.
+description: View logs for your data pipelines both on Astro and locally.
 ---

-View Airflow task and component logs to troubleshoot your data pipelines and better understand the behavior of your tasks and their execution environment.
+View task and component logs for your DAGs to troubleshoot your data pipelines and better understand the behavior of your tasks and their execution environment.

+## Log and message types

+- _Scheduler logs_ can help you understand scheduler performance and indicate if a task failed due to an issue with the scheduler.
+For more information on configuring the scheduler on Astro, see [Scheduler resources](configure-deployment-resources.md#scheduler-resources).

+- _Triggerer logs_

+- _Worker logs_

 ## View Airflow task logs